vtd9/tree-database/README.md

 ### Java
 `java 16.0.2 2021-07-20` `Java(TM) SE Runtime Environment (build 16.0.2+7-67)`

-My install is in C:\Program Files\Java\jdk-16.0.2
+For example, C:\Program Files\Java\jdk-16.0.2.

 ### JDBC driver for MySQL
 `8.0.28`

 <a href="https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-installing.html">Connector/J Installation</a>

-My install is in C:\Program Files (x86)\MySQL\Connector J 8.0
+For example, C:\Program Files (x86)\MySQL\Connector J 8.0.

 ### JavaFX
 `JavaFX Version: 13` `JavaFX Runtime Version: 13+14`

 <a href="https://gluonhq.com/products/javafx/"> JavaFX downloads</a>

-My install is with the NetBeans directory: C:\Program Files\NetBeans-12.6\netbeans\javafx\modules.
+For example, the install can be in the NetBeans directory: C:\Program Files\NetBeans-12.6\netbeans\javafx\modules.
 In addition, just downloading and extracting the zip file means it can be moved anywhere: e.g., C:\openjfx-17.0.2_windows-x64_bin-sdk.

-## Compiling
+## Compiling and executing
 Since the development was done in the NetBeans IDE with Maven, the entire project will be zipped together for ease of use.
-The source code is in tree/app/src/main/java and its subdirectories.
+The source code is in tree\app\src\main\java and its subdirectories.
 The db.properties file should be in the app\ directory, and the pom.xml file should contain a dependency to the JDBC driver, such as
 ```
 <dependencies>
     <dependency>